StephyPancakes/RAT-Advancedish-Medical/README.md

 **The ACE Advanced Medical System is nice, but we can do it better, even on a more realistic way and bring it on another level with these addons.**

-Originaly created by Katalam, currently maintained by Tomcat, Kygan, YetheSamartaka, Battlekeeper, MJSTIC, MiszczuZPolski and Digii / Julian.
+Originaly created by Katalam, KAT is currently maintained by Tomcat, Kygan, YetheSamartaka, Battlekeeper, MJSTIC, MiszczuZPolski and Digii / Julian.
+RAT is created and maintained by RAT (StephyPancakes on GitHub).
+Thanks to DMZ for current logo.

 ## Big thanks to